-3.2 Trajectories during Arctic winter
+10 3.2 Trajectories during Arctic winter

 As a first step to examine the assumption of purely vertical tracer advection, the back-trajectories of air parcels during two Arctic winters are plotted in Figure 2.
-The parcels arrive at 5 altitudes between 46 and 86 km and at two locations, 67° N and 80° N. They are advected, from these locations, backwards in time over 60 days, in 4 hour steps, using \overline{w} and \overline{v} from SD-

-WACCM.
-The starting date for the trajectory calculations (arrival date of the air parcels) is February 28^{th} , for 2009 and 2011.
-The winter of 2009 had a major SSW (during which the 10 hPa zonal circulation becomes easterly at 60° N) beginning on the 24^{th} January, and 2011 had a relatively stable vortex throughout the winter.
+The parcels arrive at 5 altitudes between 46 and 86 km and at two locations, 67° N and 80° N. They are advected, from these locations, backwards in time over 60 days, in 4 hour steps, using \overline{w} and \overline{v} .
+The starting date for the trajectory calculations (arrival date of the air parcels) is February 28th, for 2009 and 2011.
+The winter of 2009 had a major SSW (during which the 10 hPa zonal circulation becomes easterly at 60° N) beginning on the 24th January, and 2011 had a relatively stable vortex throughout the winter.
 The results in Figure 2 are consistent with similar calculations in Smith et al. (2011) and Straub et al. (2012), for the general shape of the trajectory and in that the parcels do not originate above approximately 100 km.
-The parcels at 80° N arrive from higher altitudes due to a stronger vertical component of the circulation compared to 67° N. Conversely, the horizontal component of the circulation is stronger at 67° N and the parcels arriving there originate from lower latitudes compared to those arriving at 80° N. The magnitude of the TEM wind is larger for the higher altitudes, as is also shown in Smith et al. (2011), and the air parcels that arrive above 66 km altitude originate in the summer hemisphere.
-The parcels that arrive below this altitude, which could be considered as part of the Brewer Dobson circulation (Brewer, 1949), originate at latitudes closer to the equator.
-A clear reversal of the trajectory around the time of the SSW can be seen for the air parcel arriving at 66 km altitude, 80° N, because of temporary changes in the direction of $\overline{w}$ and $\overline{v}$.
+The parcels at 80° N arrive from higher altitudes due to a stronger vertical component of the circulation compared to 67° N. Conversely, the horizontal component of the circulation is stronger at 67° N and the parcels arriving there originate from lower latitudes compared to those arriving at 80° N. A clear reversal of the trajectory around the time of the SSW can be seen for the air parcel arriving at 66 km altitude, 80° N, because of temporary changes in the direction of \overline{w} and \overline{v} .
 These changes cause the air parcel to reverse direction before starting to descend again.
 It is evident from Figure 2 that the circulations at the pole have varying degrees of vertical and horizontal components.